olli0601/PANGEA.HIV.sim/README.md

 ## Evolutionary rate model

+#### Overall evolutionary rates of transmission and non-transmission lineages

 Following the previous steps, the evolutionary model generates a dated viral phylogeny comprising sequences of all sampled individuals in the regional population.
 To evolve sequences from the starting sequence along this phylogeny, the branches need to be transformed from calendar times into substitutions per site.
 For this purpose, evolutionary rates are assigned to each branch.
-Non-transmission lineages are assigned higher evolutionary rates than transmission lineages (Alizon S, Fraser C, J Retrov 2013; Vrancken B, Rambaut A, Suchard MA, et al., PLoS Comput Biol 2014).
+Non-transmission lineages are assigned higher evolutionary rates than transmission lineages (Vrancken B, Rambaut A, Suchard MA, et al., PLoS Comput Biol 2014).

 Evolutionary rates of non-transmission lineages are sampled from a log normal model with mean `wher.mu` and standard deviation `wher.sigma` on the log scale.
 Evolutionary rates of transmission lineages are sampled from a